Supreme Court student loan hearing: What you need to know

 WHEN WILL THE SUPREME COURT DECIDE THE STUDENT LOANS CASES?

-The Supreme Court is hearing arguments Tuesday, but there won't be a decision for months.
+The Supreme Court heard arguments Tuesday, but there won't be a decision for months.
 The court usually issues all of its decisions by the end of June.

 HOW DO I KNOW IF MY STUDENT LOANS WILL BE FORGIVEN?